AllanWang/McGill-Public/Comp-529/notes.md

     * (-) Training/preparation required to lead
   * TODO

-## Textbook Ch 17 - The Functional Viewpoint
+## Ch 17 - The Functional Viewpoint

 * Concerns
   * **Functional capabilities** - what system is required (and not required) to do